Woodruff dominates as Brewers silence punchless Pirates 3-0

 Woodruff (1-1) retired 19 of 21 batters, allowing a swinging bunt single to Phil Evans in the first.
 Pittsburgh didn’t manage another baserunner until Evans walked leading off the seventh.
 Woodruff’s stuff was so overpowering the Pirates only hit one ball to the outfield during his 6 1/3 innings, a lazy flyball to left by Gregory Polanco in the fifth.

+Relievers David Phelps, Devin Williams and Josh Hader finished the one-hitter.
+Woodruff, an All-Star last season, wasn’t aware how close the Brewers came to a combined no-hitter until Phelps told him afterward.

+“I didn’t even realize it and then I thought back to the play where it was the grounder,” Woodruff said.
+“Maybe we can work on it and a little bit and see if we can get it changed.
+But I did not realize it.
+Yeah, it was just a good night.
+It was making some good pitches and trying to take it pitch to pitch tonight, and it worked out.”

 Woodruff threw 92 of his 61 pitches for strikes against a lineup that is struggling to produce.
-The Pirates are hitting a majors-worst .171 during their 2-4 start.
+Nine of his strikeouts came on swings and misses.

+“He was brilliant, really,” Brewers manager Craig Counsell said.
+“Overpowering I think is probably the word that best describes it.
+It’s gotten to the point where the hitter has to respect the fastball so much that they’re cheating for a pitch, and (catcher) Omar (Narvaez) and Brandon were really on the same page tonight, and they were throwing a different pitch than what the hitter was looking for, and you saw a lot of swings where they missed by a lot, I guess is the best way to say it.”

+“It’s not like he worked out of the zone at all,” Pittsburgh manager Derek Shelton said of Woodruff.
+“What did he walk, one guy?
+He walked Evans.
+That was it.
+The only thing you can try to do is break his rhythm.
+We tried to do that.
+He stood out there, waited for us to get back in the box and threw strikes.”

 Ben Gamel gave Woodruff all the support he would need with a third-inning two-run homer over the right-field seats off Joe Musgrove (0-2).
 The ball clipped the top of a wall on the concourse.
 Otherwise, it likely would have ended up in the Allegheny River.
 Keston Hiura homered in the sixth for the Brewers.
-Josh Hader worked a perfect ninth for his first save as Milwaukee finished its season-opening trip at 3-3.
+Hader worked a perfect ninth for his first save as Milwaukee finished its season-opening trip at 3-3.

 Musgrove worked 5 2/3 innings, giving up four runs on three hits with three walks and eight strikeouts.
 The Brewers punished his two mistakes.

-Hiura turned a 93-mph fastball into his second home run in as many nights, the ball clearing the fence in right-center field just over the outstretched glove of Pittsburgh’s Jarrod Dyson.
+“It sucks, you know?”
+Musgrove said.
+“But there’s plenty of pitches that Woodruff made tonight that I’m sure he saw as mistakes.
+We just didn’t hit them.
+Sometimes nights go like that.
+Sometimes you execute all your pitches and you give up six, seven runs.
+Sometimes you can’t hit a spot to save your life and you go scoreless.
+The game’s weird, man.”

 Christian Yelich’s sluggish start continued.
 The 2018 NL MVP went 0 for 5 and is now 1 for 27 (.037) in his first season since signing a $215 million contract extension.